mulekick/node-http-tunnel/README.md

    4. See the traffic taking place at the [TCP socket level](https://en.wikipedia.org/wiki/Network_socket) between the `client` and `server` containers.
    5. Once you're done, type `exit` or `Ctrl-D` to exit the container and return to the spare shell.

 *Note: dont forget that your proxied connection will be terminated if you send anything that is not a valid HTTP message when the* `server` *container runs in HTTP mode.
-Some sample well-formatted HTTP messages are provided in /HTTPMSGS, cat these into `/src/client-pipe` when running in HTTP mode to have the server respond with nice [Pepe the Frog](https://en.wikipedia.org/wiki/Pepe_the_Frog) ASCII art.*
+Some sample well-formatted HTTP messages are provided in /HTTPMSGS, cat these into `/src/client-pipe` to have the server respond with nice [Pepe the Frog](https://en.wikipedia.org/wiki/Pepe_the_Frog) ASCII art.*

 ## how to stop
 When in the `node-http-tunnel` directory (in the spare shell or elsewhere), type the following command: